Catherine W. Shoulders, University of Arkansas, cshoulde@uark.edu

 Participants

-Due to the renewable energy content focus, the population for this study was the undergraduate student body at the University of Arkansas enrolling in undergraduate courses identified by a panel of experts to have a focus on sustainability offered during the Fall 2013 semester (= 258).
+Due to the renewable energy content focus, the population for this study was the undergraduate student body at the University of Arkansas enrolling in undergraduate courses identified by a panel of experts to have a focus on sustainability offered during the Fall 2013 semester (N = 258).
 This panel of experts consisted of three faculty and one graduate student, each of whom have expertise in sustainability and renewable energy education.
 Courses were selected from the list of courses offered as electives to students pursuing a Sustainability Minor.
 These courses contained both Sustainability Minor students and students pursuing a variety of majors without the Sustainability Minor.
 The list of courses was then reduced to those focusing on some aspect of renewable energy, leading to a total of eight courses, seven of which were offered during the Fall 2013 semester.
 Instructors of six classes agreed to participate, leading to a total accessible population of 248 students.
 Absences led to a sample size of 141.
 Based on the population size, a sample size of at least 154 was necessary to obtain generalizable results at the 5% precision level (Israel, 2009).
 Therefore, the precision level of the study was adjusted to 7%.

 Classes were randomly selected to participate in either the treatment or control.
 A total of 82 students from three classes were exposed to the SSI-based instructional module, while a total of 59 students from three classes were exposed to the traditional instructional module.